Liverpool set to complete Nunez transfer as Benfica announce sale of star for initial £64m fee | Goal.com

 What has been said about Nunez's transfer?

-Benfica confirmed the sale at 12.44am on Monday morning, releasing a statement which read: "Benfica informed the Securities Market Commission (CMVM) that it had reached an agreement with Liverpool for the sale of all rights to the player Darwin Nunez, for the amount of €75m.
+Benfica announced at 12.44am on Monday morning that a fee has been agreed for Nunez, with a statement reading: "Benfica informed the Securities Market Commission (CMVM) that it had reached an agreement with Liverpool for the sale of all rights to the player Darwin Nunez, for the amount of €75m.

 "The agreement provides for the payment of a variable remuneration, so the amount of the sale could reach €100m.